SCEDC/cloud/pds-fetch-continuous-data/README.md

     --infile INFILE  Input file containing requests
     --outdir OUTDIR  Location where downloaded files will be stored.
 It can be a local folder or s3 bucket.
 Default is directory where the program is located.
+    -t PROCESSES     Number of processes to run the download with.
+For e.g. -t 2 will divide the requests between 2 processes.
+Default is 1.
 ```

 Example usage